TheProphet4000/Rendere/README.md

 # Rendere
-My little render project, where my goal is to make a 3D rendere.
+My little render project, where my goal is to make a 3D render with OpenGL.
-Using VisualStudio as IDEA, with Glad and GLFW to render stuff.
+Using VisualStudio as IDEA, with the aid of Glad and GLFW liberies.
 Written in C++

-Glad runs on OpenGl to my knowladge